-Jilissa Zoltko Flaunts Killers Curves In Minuscule White Bikini
+Jilissa Zoltko Flaunts Killer Curves In Minuscule White Bikini

 "Very beautiful and very cute," another admirer chimed in.

-“Always the most spectacular and dazzling and stunning and sensual and beautiful,” a third fan added, adding a string of heart-eyes symbol.
+"Always the most spectacular and dazzling and stunning and sensual and beautiful," a third fan added, with a string of heart-eyes.

 "Gorgeous as always!
 You look so beautiful, hope you're having a wonderful Valentine's Day," a fourth user gushed.